190 Beacon is located on the north side of Beacon, between Clarendon and Dartmouth, with 188 Beacon to the east and 192 Beacon to the west.

 In 1901, Frederick Prince retained the firm of Little and Browne to remodel the house, including lowering the entrance to street level.
 Herbert Wheildon Cotton Browne of Little and Browne was the son of Thomas and Juliet Browne who had lived at 190 Beacon in the late 1870s and early 1880s.

-The Princes continued to live at 190 Beacon until about 1907, after which they made their home in Hamilton.
+The Princes continued to live at 190 Beacon until about 1907, after which they made their home at Princemere.

-On August 30, 1907, 190 Beacon was purchased from Abbie Prince by Francis Shaw, a widower, who lived there with his daughter, Miriam.
+On August 30, 1907, 190 Beacon was purchased from Abbie Prince by Francis Shaw, a widower, who lived there with his son and daughter, Francis Shaw, Jr., and Miriam Shaw.
+They previously had lived in Brookline and, before that, at 23 Commonwealth with his mother, Cora (Lyman) Shaw, the widow of Gardiner Howland Shaw.

-Francis Shaw was a stockbroker.
-He also owned a farm, Five Points, in Wayland where he raised Guernsey cows.
+Francis Shaw also owned a farm, Five Paths, in Wayland where he raised Guernsey cattle.

-Francis Shaw and his daughter continued to live at 190 Beacon until about 1919.
-By January of 1920, at the time of the 1920 US Census, Francis Shaw was living on his farm in Wayland with his son, Francis, Jr., and Miriam Shaw was living in Harvard.
+Francis Shaw and his son continued to live at 190 Beacon during the 1918-1919 winter season, but then moved to their farm in Wayland.
+In January of 1920, at the time of the 1920 US Census, Francis Shaw and his son were living in Wayland and Miriam Shaw was living in Harvard, Massachusetts (where she continued to live at the time of her death in June of 1982).

 190 Beacon was not listed in the 1920 Blue Book.